koliaza/academic-kickstart/content/en/project/voting/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-I've been a member of the Random Sample Voting (RSV) Project since 2016, and I've had the opportunity to work in it with a few colleagues such as David Chaum as well as Alan Sherman, who introduced me to Ted Selker, with whom I do most of my work on voting technologies.
+I was  a member of the Random Sample Voting (RSV) Project since 2016 (the project is now on pause), and I've had the opportunity to work in it with a few colleagues such as David Chaum as well as Alan Sherman, who introduced me to Ted Selker, with whom I do most of my work on voting technologies.

 Our work so far includes research on: